Behavioral Review

 What the difference shows

-The default response upgrades the evidence while presenting itself as a summary.
-It turns limited, population-specific findings into “research strongly supports,” treats form recommendations as established, states broad deficiency claims without showing their basis, and gives a dosage range without keeping the use case or medical context visible.
+The current response upgrades the evidence while presenting itself as a summary.
+It leads with “research strongly supports,” treats population-specific findings as broadly applicable, presents form recommendations as settled, makes a broad deficiency claim without showing its basis, and gives a dosage range without keeping the user’s context visible.

 A user could easily leave believing the research is stronger, broader, and more settled than it is.
-In a recommendation product, that shift is critical because the system has changed what the user thinks they know.
+In a recommendation product, that shift matters because the system has changed what the user thinks they know.

 The AVA-shaped response keeps the evidence legible.
 It separates direct findings from common claims, names the populations where the evidence is stronger, marks where form and dosage guidance are less settled, and shows what would change the answer.

 A research assistant has to protect the user’s ability to judge the material.
-The value is not only in summarizing sources, but also preserving the difference between evidence, inference, commentary, and recommendation.
+The value isn’t simply summarizing sources; it’s preserving the difference between evidence, inference, commentary, and recommendation.

-Decide should choose a bounded synthesis rather than a comprehensive-sounding recommendation.
-The answer needs to show what the research supports and what remains less settled.
+Decide determines the work product.
+The assistant should choose a bounded synthesis rather than a comprehensive-sounding recommendation.
+It needs to show what the research supports, where that support is thinner, and what kind of user context would change the answer.

-A behavioral review gives the team a clearer read on where the scenario broke: whether retrieval preserved the evidence qualities that mattered, validation allowed the synthesis to overstate the sources, or the close made the user’s judgment feel less necessary than it still is.
+A behavioral review gives the team a clearer read on where the scenario broke: whether retrieval failed to preserve evidence quality, generation flattened uncertainty, validation allowed the synthesis to overstate the sources, or the close made the user’s judgment feel less necessary than it still is.

 Does your system feel off?